DataFire/Integrations/integrations/generated/google_pubsub/README.md

 ### projects.subscriptions.seek
-Seeks an existing subscription to a point in time or to a given snapshot, whichever is provided in the request.
+Seeks an existing subscription to a point in time or to a given snapshot, whichever is provided in the request.<br><br>
+Lists the names of the snapshots on this topic.<br><br>
+<b>ALPHA:</b> This feature is part of an alpha release.
+This API might be
+changed in backward-incompatible ways and is not recommended for production use.
+It is not subject to any SLA or deprecation policy.

 ```js